Iminium

 In organic chemistry, an iminium cation is a polyatomic ion with the general structure 1=[R^{1}R^{2}C=NR^{3}R^{4}]+.
 They are common in synthetic chemistry and biology.

 Structure

-Iminium cations adopt alkene-like geometries.
-The central C=N unit is nearly coplanar with all four substituents.
-The C=N distances, which are near 129 picometers in length, are shorter than C-N single bonds.
+Iminium cations adopt alkene-like geometries: the central C=N unit is nearly coplanar with all four substituents.
+Unsymmetrical iminium cations can exist as cis and trans isomers.
+The C=N bonds, which are near 129 picometers in length, are shorter than C-N single bonds.
 Cis/trans isomers are observed.
+The C=N distance is slightly shorter in iminium cations than in the parent imine, and computational studies indicate that the C=N bonding is also stronger in iminium vs imine, although the C=N distance contracts only slightly.
+These results indicate that the barrier for rotation is higher than in the parent imines.

 Formation

 Iminium cations are obtained by protonation and alkylation of imines: